nautobot/nautobot-app-ssot/docs/dev/performance_validation_menu.md

 ```

 Every yellow node above is a knob.
 The default path is the leftmost —
 the KISS guarantee.
-The other branches exist because not every sync
-needs the full default chain, and the framework lets you opt out of
-pieces you've measured aren't worth the cost.
+The rest of Part 2 walks each axis individually.

 ---